Safeguarding Data in Multimodal AI: A Differentially Private Approach to CLIP Training: Theoretical Analysis of

-\begin{rem} In the analysis, the intrinsic dimension $r$ of the input data is assumed to be known.
-In practical situation, we can either choose $r$ based on certain metric such as cross validation in downstream tasks, or estimate $r$ based on the spectral decay of the cross-covariance matrix. \end{rem}
+\begin{remark} In the analysis, the intrinsic dimension $r$ of the input data is assumed to be known.
+In practical situation, we can either choose $r$ based on certain metric such as cross validation in downstream tasks, or estimate $r$ based on the spectral decay of the cross-covariance matrix. \end{remark}

-\begin{rem} The initial value condition is satisfied if $\min_{O : O^\top O = I} \|O G^{(0)} - \hat G\| \ll 1/\sqrt{r}$.
+\begin{remark} The initial value condition is satisfied if $\min_{O : O^\top O = I} \|O G^{(0)} - \hat G\| \ll 1/\sqrt{r}$.
 Thus the condition is considered to be weak when $r$ is small.
-As in our experiments in Section \ref{sec:exp}, we can employ initial representations trained with non-private optimizers with certain number of samples. \end{rem}
+As in our experiments in Section \ref{sec:exp}, we can employ initial representations trained with non-private optimizers with certain number of samples. \end{remark}